nodiscc/xsrv/docs/usage.md

 ├── public_keys # directory for additional public SSH keys, unused in the default configuration │   └── user@laptop.pub
 ├── README.md # store any additional notes/information about your environments there
-├── ansible.cfg # global ansible configuration
+├── ansible.cfg # global ansible configuration (output format, verbosity, logging, paths...)
 ├── requirements.yml # list of required ansible collections and their versions └── ansible_collections # directory to store downloaded collections
     └── nodiscc